rocketgeek/wp-members-dev/readme.txt

 * Removes obsolete file /inc/dialogs.php
 * Removes obsolete file /inc/email.php.
 * No longer installs default email content on clean install.
 (See release notes re: default email content function.)
+* Removes stylesheet selector in admin.
+Legacy stylesheets remain in the plugin package, so if they are selected, they will be used.
+However, now to identify a stylesheet other than the default, you can simply enter the URL of the custom stylesheet location.
+* Updates dialogs array used by wpmem_get_text() to include all user facing strings (adds strings that have been added by special features over the past several updates).

 = 3.4.9 =